Bosnia and Herzegovina: Early history

-Bosnia has been inhabited by humans since at least the Paleolithic, as one of the oldest cave paintings was found in Badanj cave.
-Major Neolithic cultures such as the Butmir and Kakanj were present along the river Bosna dated from –.
+Bosnia has been inhabited since at least the Paleolithic era.
+Notably, the Badanj Cave near Stolac features one of the oldest known cave engravings, depicting an animal figure believed to be a horse, dating back to approximately 13,000 to 12,000 BC.
+During the Neolithic period, significant cultures such as the Butmir and Kakanj emerged along the Bosna River.
+The Butmir culture, flourishing around 5100 to 4500 BC, is renowned for its distinctive ceramics and anthropomorphic figurines.
+Excavations near Sarajevo have uncovered intricately decorated pottery and realistic human figurines from this culture.

-The bronze culture of the Illyrians, an ethnic group with a distinct culture and art form, started to organize itself in today's Slovenia, Croatia, Bosnia and Herzegovina, Serbia, Kosovo, Montenegro and Albania.

-From 8th century BCE, Illyrian tribes evolved into kingdoms.
-The earliest recorded kingdom in Illyria (a region in the western part of the Balkan Peninsula inhabited by the Illyrians, as recorded in classical antiquity) was the Enchele in the 8th century BCE.
-The era in which we observe other Illyrian kingdoms begins approximately at 400 BCE and ends at 167 BCE.
-The Autariatae under Pleurias (337 BCE) were considered to have been a kingdom.
-The Kingdom of the Ardiaei (originally a tribe from the Neretva valley region) began at 230 BCE and ended at 167 BCE.
+From the 8th century BCE, Illyrian tribes evolved into kingdoms.
 The most notable Illyrian kingdoms and dynasties were those of Bardylis of the Dardani and of Agron of the Ardiaei who created the last and best-known Illyrian kingdom.
 Agron ruled over the Ardiaei and had extended his rule to other tribes as well.

 From the 7th century BCE, bronze was replaced by iron, after which only jewelry and art objects were still made out of bronze.
 Illyrian tribes, under the influence of Hallstatt cultures to the north, formed regional centers that were slightly different.
-Parts of Central Bosnia were inhabited by the Daesitiates tribe, most commonly associated with the Central Bosnian cultural group.
+Parts of Central Bosnia were inhabited by the Daesitiates tribe.
 The Iron Age Glasinac-Mati culture is associated with the Autariatae tribe.